ADHD Test - Do I have ADHD? (ADHD Test Online)

 Forgetfulness

-It’s human to forget things occasionally, but for someone with ADHD, forgetfulness tends to occur more often.
-It can include forgetting to do their chores, run errands, return calls, or pay their bills on time.
-Sometimes forgetfulness can be bothersome but not to the point of causing serious disruptions.
-Other times, it can be serious.
-The bottom line is that forgetfulness can affect careers and relationships.
+It’s natural to forget things from time to time, but for someone with ADHD, forgetfulness tends to be more frequent.
+This can include forgetting to complete chores, run errands, return phone calls, or pay bills on time.
+While occasional forgetfulness might be just an inconvenience, at times, it can become serious enough to affect one’s career and relationships.

 Inattention